Per Oregon statues, volunteers are

 facilities to which he/she is assigned?

-The Ombudsman will visit the residents and establish a relationship with
+the resident.)
+The Ombudsman will visit the residents and establish a

-the elderly, staff, and families and case studies are presented at training.
+communicating with the elderly, staff, and families and case studies are

 is an Ombudsman assigned to facilities?
 Is assignment to